dmitriilezine/AzureSecureAdministration/DeploymentOutline.md

 1. [Deploy Azure Key Vaults](DeployAzureKeyVaults.md)
 2. Identify Log Analytics workspace used by the Azure Security Center for the target Azure subscription.
     This workspace will be used to log data from deployed resoucres.
 If Azure Security Center is not enabled then it will need to be enabled.
 Recommend to use Standard pricing tier to get all advanced features of ASC.
-3. Deploy storage accounts that will be used for VM diagnostic, network logging and SQL audit.
-Click on the following link to initiate deployment in your target Tenant/Subscription.
+3. Deploy storage accounts that will be used for VM diagnostics, network logging and SQL audit.
+Use the following link to initiate deployment in your target Tenant/Subscription.
 ```<language>
 	https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdmitriilezine%2FAzurePAW-StorageAccounts%2Fmaster%2FAzurePAW-StorageAccounts%2Fazuredeploy.json
 ```